 During the years of World War Two Americans had accepted many restrictions, such as rationing of food supplies, in order to contribute to the goal of supporting the troops.
 After the war, people were tired of restrictions but they still accepted some kinds of government decisions for the common good such as the taking of property by “eminent domain.”
 Eminent domain is the power to take private property for public use, such as for a highway, park or school.
 An example of eminent domain in Wedgwood is the story of Dahl Playfield.
 The city decided to take that area for a playground, and the homeowners who were living on the site were compensated for having to move their houses.
 When Homer and Bertie Stone were notified that the school district would take over their property, the Stones were upset but they accepted the need to have a place for a new school.
 Theirs was the typical attitude of people who had lived through World War Two: they were used to sacrificing their own desires for the greater good of the community.

-The Stones decided to move their house, but they had to find a place to move it.
+The Stones decided to move their house, and they had to search on their own to find a place to move it.
 The Stones scoured the neighborhood to find a vacant lot.
 They found one nearby which belonged to the Mattocks family of 8234 28th Ave NE, who had kept the lot next to their house as a vegetable garden.
 It took some pleading and persuading to get the Mattocks to sell the property, but Mrs. Mattocks later acknowledged that gaining good neighbors was worth losing a good garden!

 Although losing their house site was very upsetting and inconvenient at the time, in later years the Stone family liked to joke about Homer Stone’s heritage of house-moving.
 When Homer was growing up, his parents’ house had also been moved.
 The house, built in 1915, had been at 4215 Aurora Ave North.
 In those days Aurora was an ordinary city street but when it was chosen to become the arterial US Highway 99, Aurora Avenue was widened and houses along Aurora either had to be moved out of the way or torn down (another example of the taking of property by eminent domain.)
 In 1931 Homer Stone’s parents moved their house to 4122 Linden Ave North, where it still stands today.
 The work was done by the Davis house-moving company, and, twenty years later, Homer Stone engaged the same company to move his own house to its new site at 8304 28th Ave NE.